gudrunhe/secdec/nodist_examples/bubble1L_expansion_by_regions/README.md

 bubble1L_expansion_by_regions
 =============================

-The following examples demonstrate the basic use of expansion by regions within pySecDec.
+The following examples demonstrate the basic usage of expansion by regions within pySecDec.

 generate_bubble1L_expansion_by_regions_large_mass